1190 22 St., NW

-Best dishes: A buttery tuna carpaccio sprinkled with chives; a pot of rich salmon rillettes; a homey shrimp-and-bean soup; macaroni and cheese with ham and toasted bread crumbs; a golden-crusted fish burger with saffron aïoli; a filet of wild striped bass with Asian spices.
+Also good: Tuna carpaccio glistening with olive oil; a pot of salmon rillettes; oyster pan roast with leek-and-fennel-studded broth; skate with fresh artichokes and olives; macaroni and cheese with ham and toasted bread crumbs; fish burger with saffron aïoli; filet of wild striped bass with Asian spices.

 Open Monday through Friday for lunch and dinner, Saturday and Sunday for dinner.
 Expensive.